Six tips to help manage holiday stress after loss or a cancer diagnosis.

 Or are you?

-So here are a few tips to help reduce (sorry, not eliminate) holiday stress.
+So, here are six tips to help reduce (sorry, not eliminate) holiday stress.

 So, try to stop stressing (I know, it’s easier said than done) and just enjoy whatever unfolds for you and your family and friends during this special time of year.